sstsimulator/sst-macro/docs/developer/developer.md

 rather than having, e.g. A create a bidirectional link.

 The first two rules should be considered rigorous.
 A third recommended rule is that all port numbers should be non-negative, and, in most cases, should start numbering from zero.
-Negative port numbers are generally used to indicate special meaning, not an actual port number.
-For example, routers generally return a negative number to indicate a packet has arrived at its destination and should be ejected.

 Combining the factory system for polymorphic types and the connectable system for building arbitrary machine links and topologies, SST-macro provides flexibility for building essentially any machine model you want.
 However, SST-macro provides a recommended machine structure to guide constructing machine models.